Final Manuscript Preparation Guidelines for Patient Experience Journal

-- Provide a cover letter that includes your paper title, the corresponding author(s), and an overview paragraph on how you believe the submission speaks to the patient experience and the Aims & Objectives of the journal.
+- Provide a cover letter that includes your paper title, the corresponding author(s), and an overview paragraph on how you believe the submission speaks to the patient experience and the Objectives & Principles of the journal.

 - Provide an abstract of up to 250 words in paragraph format.
 This will be reviewed and potentially revised by the editors.